-Hope for Children was founded in 1994, the International Year of the Family, by an amazing man, Dr Bob Parsons OBE, who had a vision to help needy children and families in the UK and developing countries who fell through the gaps of support offered by the larger charities.
+Hope for Children was founded in 1994, the International Year of the Family, by an amazing man, Dr Bob Parsons OBE, who had a vision to help vulnerable children and families in developing countries and the UK who had no other means of support.

-Supported by his wife Ann, the charity was launched with a bequest of £5,000 from Bob's friend, Jim Ward.
-Retiring as President of Hope for Children in December 2012, Bob continues to work tirelessly as a volunteer to raise funds and the profile of the charity.
-Sadly Ann passed away in August 2011 but her legacy will always remain at the heart of the organisation.
+Supported by his wife Ann, Bob launched the charity with a bequest of £5,000 from his friend Jim Ward.
+Bob retired as President of Hope for Children in December 2012, and continued to work tirelessly as a volunteer to raise funds and the profile of the charity.
+Sadly Ann passed away in August 2011 and Bob in March 2022 but their legacy will always remain vital to the organisation.
 Below is an extract from Bob's book of how the charity started:

 How it all started

 By Dr Bob Parsons OBE, Founder of Hope for Children

 I was confronted by a series of events back in 1994.
 When I retired from the probation service, I was asked by Save the Children to set up a Tracing Programme for orphaned and separated Rwandan children as a result of the war.
 I refer to notes in my diary:

 "We took our tracing programme and our photos to hospitals and prisons, spread the word and our wings as far as possible...
 On one of my many wanderings throughout Kigali, I came across a woman who was to change my life and shape my future.
 Her name was Maisie.
 She was around fifty years old and illiterate.
 Her smile was gentle and welcoming.
 Her story was heart wrenching.

 "Maisie had lost every one of her family members.
 Her sons, daughter, grandchildren and husband had been wiped out before her eyes.
 But this woman did not lie down and let her own spirit die.
 Instead, she took in two orphaned children and gave them the love and security they needed.